jlaplante333/SFx10_hackathon_CIVIC_SUPREME/README.md

-# Voice Engineering Discussions
+# SFx10 - Civic Meetings Supreme

-A fullstack web application that enables voice-based engineering discussions to be transcribed, analyzed, and turned into structured design output.
+A fullstack web application that enables voice-based civic meetings to be transcribed, analyzed, and turned into structured meeting output.

 ## Features